 James is Managing Director of Nu Nano Ltd, a UK start-up specialising in the design and manufacture of AFM probes.
 He completed his PhD at the University of Bristol under the supervision of Prof. Mervyn Miles, exploring the use of high-speed atomic force microscopy for nanofabrication.
 During his subsequent postdoctoral research he moved into microfabrication, where he developed novel ultra-soft silicon nitride cantilevers for vertical probe microscopy.
 This enabled colleagues to explore force regimes up to 1000 times smaller than can be achieved with conventional AFM.
 This microfabrication experience led James to found NuNano in order to bring these novel probes to the wider scientific community and develop new manufacturing standards for conventional AFM probes.

-The 2022 Annual General Meeting of the AFM & other Scanning Probe Microscopies Section of the Royal Microscopical Society will take place on 29 September 2022, as part of Microscopy: Advances, Innovation, Impact 2022 - incorporating the RMS AGM & Section AGMs.
+The 2024 Annual General Meeting of the AFM & other Scanning Probe Microscopies Section of the Royal Microscopical Society will take place on Wednesday 2 October 2024 during the Microscopy: Advances, Innovation, Impact 2024 Meeting.

 All the Society’s AGMs are free to attend for both members and non-members.